Nick-Pearson/parkourBackend/README.md

 # Parkour Game Backend API Server

 ### Setup:
-1. clone the repo.
+1. Clone the repo.
-2. setup a virtual environment for the repo in python 3.6 `virtualenv --python=python3.6 parkourBackend` (do this one directory level up from the repo).
+2. Setup a virtual environment for the repo in python 3.6 with the command:
+`virtualenv --python=python3.6 parkourBackend`
+(do this one directory level above the repo to ensure virtualenv is in root of parkourBackend).
-3. begin coding and commit for auto deployment to AWS.
+3. Begin coding and commit for auto deployment to AWS.
-4. access the API server from: [link](https://api.parkour.ultra-horizon.com "https://api.parkour.ultra-horizon.com")
+4. Access the API server from: [https://api.parkour.ultra-horizon.com](https://api.parkour.ultra-horizon.com)